Andy Morris (boxer)

 Andy Morris (born 10 March 1983) is a British former boxer who competed professionally from 2003 to 2010.
 He held the British featherweight title from 2005 to 2006 and challenged twice for the vacant Commonwealth super featherweight title in 2010.
 As an amateur, he won a bronze medal in the lightweight division at the 2002 Commonwealth Games in Manchester, England.

 Boxing career

 Amateur career

 Morris won the 2002 Amateur Boxing Association British lightweight title, when boxing out of the West Wythenshawe ABC.

+He represented the 2002 English team at the 2002 Commonwealth Games in Manchester, England, where he competed in the lightweight division.
+He won the bronze medal after beating Courtney Harvey of Jamaica and Reji Ramanand of India and Saheed Adigun Salawu of Nigeria before losing to Denis Zimba of Zambia in the semi-final bout.

 Professional career

 Morris had his first professional contest in January 2003 when he scored a points win over Jason Nesbitt at the Guild Hall in Preston.
 Four more fights that year resulted in four more victories giving Morris an unbeaten record of 5-0 at the end of his debut year.
 The following year saw another four wins for the Manchester boxer ensuring a record of 9-0 at the end of 2004.
 On 20 May 2005 Morris won the English title with a victory over Rocky Dean at the Elephant and Castle in Southwark.